modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

   R[2] y(each a(start = {1.5, 1.6, 1.7}), each b(start = 1.2));
 ```

-In Flat Modelica, the parameter equation syntax can be extended to allow `each` in a similar way:
+In Base Modelica, the parameter equation syntax can be extended to allow `each` in a similar way:
 ```
   parameter equation each guess('x'.'a') = 1.5;
   parameter equation each guess('x'.'b') = 1.2;